zachary-chiodini/Naive-K-Means-Clustering/README.md

 </p>
 <hr>
 <p align="justify">
-    To help simplify the mathematical notation,
+    To simplify the mathematical notation,
     a matrix containing all the squared distances of each data point in <i><b>X</b></i> from the <i>i<sup>th</sup></i> centroid <i>c<sub>i</sub></i> is defined in (5).
 </p>
 <hr>